michelpromonet/copilot_demo/README.md

 Demo
 ===

-i18n.json
+Working with translation file i18n.json
 ###
--- Ask --
+-- Set Ask Mode --
 please fix translations
--- Edit --
+-- Set Edit Mode --
 please fix translations
 please add italian and japonese

-example.svg
+Working with SVG file example.svg
 ###
+-- Set Edit Mode --
-please group continous characters keeping space
+please group continous characters
--- Agent --
+-- Set Agent Mode --
-create a script that make this modification
+please create a script that make this modification please run it

-Typescript
+Doc in Typescript sae-track-power-section.ts
 ###
 can you explain this code
 please add doc for methods

-code completion
+Code completion
 ####
-(in ts file)
+(create a code.ts file and start styping
-create a method implementing fibbonaci
+// create a method implementing fibbonaci
-(in python)

-Natural Language to Code
+)
+please execute it
+please convert in python
+please execute it

+Fixing java
 ###
-write a nodejs script to group continous character in example.svg

-java
-###
-(please create a spring 3 using jdk21 that makes a basic crud using H2 database with a simple html UI) -- Agent -- please fix build
+(project was create with "please create a spring 3 using jdk21 that makes a basic crud using H2 database with a simple html UI" and broke by myself :) ) please fix build please fix update please remove email field and add mobile number